ntager/yearup/README.md

 building mobile webpages for yearup.org

+Note: we have <a href="https://sites.google.com/a/saintannsny.org/yeap/">public google site</a> with our links, howto articles, and images.

 [x]Q: How do we make a gh-pages branch so that we can browse?
 A: If using the application, go to the branches window and press the little "+" sign at the right of an existing branch.
 (Might be best to have everything synched before making a new branch?
 Then adjust the branch?)